top of page

 • App-generated random device identifiers

-• Envelope/message identifiers and delivery state metadata
+• Envelope/message identifiers and delivery-state metadata

-• Optional profile metadata you choose to share in a cord: Alias/display name and profile avatar.
+• Optional profile metadata you choose to share in a cord: alias/display name and profile avatar.

-• Operational and security telemetry: Limited technical events needed for reliability, abuse prevention, debugging, and service integrity.
+• Operational and security telemetry: limited technical events needed for reliability, abuse prevention, debugging, and service integrity.

 Cord does not require: